 The Diana Fountain in Bushy Park represents the Greek Goddess Diana, patron of hunters (not related to Princess Diana or her Memorial Fountain in Hyde Park).

-Things to do in Busy Park with Kids
+Things to do in Bushy Park with Kids

 Close to the Diana fountain, you’ll find the children’s playground.
-The recommended age is up to 12 years old, but it’s probably the most fun for preschoolers.
-You’ll find traditional play equipment like slides, swings and a sandpit.
-It’s a nice place for young kids to spend some energy, but we have definitely seen better playgrounds in London.
-If you want to check out a really good playground, the Magic Garden at Hampton Court is not far away.
+The recommended age is up to 12 years old, but mostly suitable for young children with traditional play equipment like slides, swings and a sandpit.
+If you want to check out an even better playground, the Magic Garden at Hampton Court is not far away.

 While walking around in the woodlands we often use Google Lens to identify plants and trees with the kids.
 This makes the experience a bit more interesting, and we all get to learn something from it as well!